erdnaxeli/caridina/README.md

 ### Read event

-If you don't use the `Syncer`, most of the events you will see in the sync response will be `Caridina::Events::Event` objects.
+The events in the sync response are `Caridina::Events::Event` objects.
 You need to restrict the type of an event object to access all its fields.

 ```Crystal
 sync.rooms.try &.join.each do |room_id, room|